Best times to visit Peru

 If you are planning to go to the Amazonian area of Peru, anti-malarial precautions and yellow fever should be taken into account (though they are not compulsory).
 Discuss it thoroughly with your local medical advisor.

-- Medical kit:
+- Medical kit for Peru:

 - Antibacterial for cuts and abrasion